 In this season he finished on the podium at Silverstone circuit in the United Kingdom, on the 5th place at Paul Ricard in France, the 7th place at Monza and 8th place at Nurburgring in Germany.
 Due to his performance during the season, he is offered to be part of the Lamborghini young driver program for 2017.

 In 2017, William joined to the simulation racing series in arious of the most prestigious circuits around the world.
 Whee he achieved a 2nd place whith a classic Alfa Romeo 155 from the 90´s DTM series and a 5th position with the Porsche Cayman GT4.

 In 2018, keeping on with the simulation racing series he wins the 6 hours of Fuji and the 6 hours of Spa Fracorchampos with a Mclaren 650s GT3 and a porcshe 911 RSR respectivively.
 Furthermore he achieved a 3rd place in Suzuka, Hungaronring and Monza.
+In 2019 William wins the championship of the Pro-Am category, in the Lamborghini Super Trofeo Evo world final, among others competitions.
 This successful campaign in the simulation racing series keep his cliar objetive to come back to the real circuits.